White Flowers: A Comprehensive Guide

 - Peace and sympathy: Used in funerals and memorial services.

-- New beginnings: Common in housewarming gifts.
+- New beginnings: A common choice for housewarming gifts.

 Gardening Tips